-... against a member of the public or supplier or hirer
+... against a member of the public or supplier

-We will investigate the complaint as far as possible by contacting the member of public or the supplier's employer or the hirer and asking for a response to the allegations.
+We will investigate the complaint as far as possible by contacting the member of public or the supplier's employer and asking for a response to the allegations.

 ... against a councillor

 Formal concerns regarding potential breaches of Code of Conduct breaches will be investigated by the Monitoring Officer.